ni/nimi-python/docs/nidcpower/functions.rst

     Configures a series of voltage or current outputs and corresponding source delays.
 The source mode must be set to `Sequence <REPLACE_DRIVER_SPECIFIC_URL_1(sequencing)>`__ for this
-    function to take effect.
+    method to take effect.

     Refer to the `Configuring the Source
     Unit <REPLACE_DRIVER_SPECIFIC_URL_1(configuringthesourceunit)>`__ topic
     in the *NI DC Power Supplies and SMUs Help* for more information about how to configure your device.

-    Use this function in the Uncommitted or Committed programming states.
+    Use this method in the Uncommitted or Committed programming states.
     Refer to the `Programming
     States <REPLACE_DRIVER_SPECIFIC_URL_1(programmingstates)>`__ topic in
     the *NI DC Power Supplies and SMUs Help* for more information about